bhoumikp/basic-api/README.md

 - **Get Entity by ID:**
   - Route: `GET /api/entities/{id}`
-  - Description: It simply retrieve an entity based on the provided Id.
+  - Description: It simply retrieves an entity based on the provided Id.

 - **Get All Entities with Search, Pagination, and Filtering:**
   - Route: `GET /api/entities`